 Houses have a tendency to settle and shift over time and woodwork expands and contracts with changing humidity levels and exposure to environmental elements.
 Over time, you will notice that the doors of your houses creak; stick or close with difficulty.
 Don’t worry though.
 You only need a few simple adjustments to restore your door to its former glory.

 To remove accumulated oil and dirt, clean your door with mineral spirit or all-purpose cleaner.

-- Use a cotton swab or artist brush to apply stain to scratches next.
+Use a cotton swab or artist brush to apply stain to scratches next.
 Make sure to wipe off excess stain.

-Bonus: Quick-Fix Hacks for Millwork upkeep
+Bonus: Quick-Fix Hacks for Millwork Maintenance

 Make sure your kitchen exhaust fan is turned on while cooking.
 The fan wards off grease and other sticky substances from damaging the looking and finish of your kitchen cabinets and crown molding.

 Blinds are an excellent option to protect your wood millwork from direct sunlight.
 If you have furniture and décor which receives direct sunlight, try rearranging the furniture of the room or install blinds.

-- Refrain from touching the cabinet drawers and doors directly with your hands.
+Refrain from touching the cabinet drawers and doors directly with your hands.
 Oil and dirt will cause the finish to fade away.
 Use handles instead.

-Clean your kitchen cabinets once a month to prevent leftover food and grease build up.
+Clean your kitchen cabinets once a month to prevent leftover food and grease build-up.
 This is highly recommended in homes with small kids.